Bowery Boys (gang): Theatrical representation

 Benjamin Baker's play A Glance at New York, written in 1848, created popular depictions of a Bowery B'hoy and G'hal.
 Their sayings and the names of the characters, Mose and Liza, were picked up and used popularly to refer to b'hoys and g'hals outside of the production.
 Even travel writers used these characterizations to describe Bowery B'hoys and G'hals to tourists and readers abroad.

 Mose

 Based on grocer Moses Humphrey, this character was exemplary of a Bowery B'hoy of New York.
-He discusses theatre with Lize, his g'hal, goes on a fire call, and shows his heart when he's left with an orphaned baby by saying, "The fire boys may be a little rough outside, but they're all right."
+He discusses theater with Lize, his g'hal, goes on a fire call, and shows his heart when he's left with an orphaned baby by saying, "The fire boys may be a little rough outside, but they're all right."

 Written phonetically in the b'hoys' typical accent, Mose's dialogue includes sayings that were picked up by audience members and used in daily life.
 As described by the New York Herald, "the lithographers are multiplying his likeness throughout the city.
 The boys in the street have caught his sayings.."

 Throughout the play, Mose is ready to fight anyone who might oppose him or his companions.
 The play ends with an act of bravery on his part, as he leaves to help a fellow fireman, Sykesy, in a fight.